kjasmin9/Life4137/part_1/README_pt1.md

 Versions of different fasta files and the list of miRNA families of interest are uploaded in Life4137/part_1/data files for part 1/ directory.
 The names of the files are kept the same as in the code.
-The miRNA co-occurrence data file is part of an ongoing research project and not available for public sharing.
+The miRNA co-occurrence data file is part of an ongoing research project and is not available for public sharing.

 All packages for RStudio can be installed by: install.packages('Package_name'), unless stated otherwise.